-Entrance into the majors in performance or music education requires an audition.
+Entrance into the majors in performance, music education, and composition requires an application and audition.
 This audition may be performed prior to enrollment or after enrollment in the University.
 Bachelor of Music vocal candidates must present two memorized Art Songs or Arias, with at least one in a foreign language.